 Apart from the distinguished international scholars, the conference also featured a panel by junior scholars from the COMPASS Consortium including – Dr Irina Petrova (Kent); Nilufar Rakhmatullaeva (UWED); Matlyuba Salikova (TNU) and Temur Islamov (UWED).

 Many thanks go to all local conference organisers, and all those who worked tirelessly behind the scenes.
-The proceedings of the conference will be published shortly on the GCRF COMPASS website.

 International Conference: Cultural Diplomacy in Central Asia and Eurasia.
 16 -17 September, Dushanbe, Tajikistan